fred-corp/folderCMS/README.md

 ## But why ?

-Well, I didn't really find a suitable solution for what I wanted to do.
+Well, I didn't really find a suitable solution for my website needs.
 [Automad](https://automad.org) was great, but lacked some flexibility I wanted to have like :

 * **Drop-down menus in navbar**
 * Easily make custom themes